delftswa/delftswa.github.io/chapter/main.md

 When you choose which framework you use, you commit yourself to this framework.
 It is essential to know the background of the framework to make a good choice.
-Having a context is essential to be able to do a good comparison.
 Knowing which stakeholders are involved is important as it shows if other parties have confidence in the platform and if people are involved in the project.
+Having a context is essential to be able to do a good comparison among competitors.

 ### Stakeholders
 The most important stakeholder is Typesafe Inc. Typesafe Inc. is the creator of the Play Framework.